 50 UPC limit on WIC transactions

-WIC transactions are limited to 50 unique UPC/PLU codes. .
+WIC transactions are limited to 50 unique UPC/PLU codes.
 WIC shoppers may go over that limit with the increase in food choices.
 This issue most often occurs when purchasing baby foods.
 If a large WIC transaction is declined at the register, split it into two or more transactions and try again.

 Packaged and bagged produce not ringing up as WIC-approved